manio-org/jekyll-now/_posts/2018-02-02-write-elegant-loops-using-loop-invariants.md

 conditions, we get the post condition (`a == 0 && a + b == 10`) which indicates
 `b == 10`.
 Now we know for sure that all the `1` in `a` has been moved to `b`.

-Loop invariant must be true right before `while` (at (A)), otherwise it will not be true at the beginning of the loop (at (C)), because line (B) changes nothing.
+Loop invariant must be true right before `while` (at (A)); otherwise, it will not be true at the beginning of the loop (at (C)), because line (B) changes nothing.

-Note that if the loop body does not execute at all (because the loop codition is false), the loop invariant set at (A) still holds after the loop (E).
+Note that if the loop body does not execute at all (because the loop condition is false), the loop invariant set at (A) still holds after the loop (E).

 Now, writing an elegant loop becomes: